Service Finder

 - Eligibility to apply (anyone in whose favor the registration is to be made or whose right is affected by the registration)

-- Registration authorization
+- authorization for registration

-- compliance with special formal requirements
+- Compliance with special formal requirements

 Depending on the individual case